tfpauly/privacy-proxy/draft-proxied-svcb-headers.md

 an authority with no expectation of being able to use that connection.
 Protocols specifying for SVCB-required clients will need to describe what clients should use in this case.

+## Connection coalescing

+*TODO*: Do we want to include text on how clients can also use Proxy-DNS-Used for connection coalescing?
+(One thing missing there is the full set of IP addresses to look for overlaps within an address family.
+I'm not sure this is worth the complexity.
+Or do we remove this sub-section entirely?)

+## Interaction with Alt-Svc

+*TODO*: Write this section...

+## Interaction with SVCB records obtained through the DNS

+*TODO*: Write this section...

 # IANA Considerations